 Preventing S3 Bucket Leaks

 S3 Block Public Access

 The first and most important step is to properly configure buckets to avoid information leakage.
 This can be accomplished by setting up the S3 Block Public Access feature, which enables account administrators to quickly and easily set permissions for buckets, access points, and objects across the organization.
 This also blocks resources from being publicly accessible, without the need to manually verify each bucket.

 For all cloud environments, but particularly for S3 buckets and data storage, make sure that your organization employs the principle of least privilege.
 Employees and consultants should only be given enough privileges to perform their jobs adequately.
 Providing users with unnecessary account administrative access can lead to errors resulting in technical data leakage.
 By employing the principle of least privilege, it reduces your attack surface, stops the spread of malware, and improves user productivity.

 A more extensive model of the principle of least privilege is zero-trust.
 This concept is becoming increasingly popular because zero-trust considers not only who is being granted access but, zero-trust also considers the context of the request and the level of risk.
 Both concepts are important to prevent information leakage but, as organizations’ footprints become more complex, we expect more companies to adopt the zero-trust approach.

 Encrypt Data at Rest

 If you are using buckets to store sensitive data, ensure that adequate encryption is employed to prevent unauthorized access.
-You can utilize Amazon S3-Managed Keys (SSE-S3) or client side encryption to accomplish this.
+You can utilize Amazon S3-Managed Keys (SSE-S3), which provides a unique key that rotates regularly, or client side encryption to accomplish this.